 Scheduling began in 1882, when the first Ancient Monuments Act was passed, and is an ongoing process.
 We assess and reassess monuments as our knowledge and understanding of what survives and its importance changes.

-Today, we assess monuments for scheduling using the criteria in the Scottish Historic Environment Policy 2011.
+Today, we assess monuments for scheduling using the Designation Policy and Selection Guidance.

 Historic Environment Scotland deals directly with all matters affecting scheduled monuments.
 The final decision on what is scheduled rests with us, although owners or occupiers may appeal our decisions.